MontiCore/montiarc/docs/Usage/Gradle/SD2Arc.md

 <!-- (c) https://github.com/MontiCore/monticore -->

 This plugin generates MontiArc test models from sequence diagrams.
-See the [testing](../../Reference/Testing/SequenceDiagrams.md) with sequence diagrams section about why this is useful.
+See the [testing](../../Reference/Testing/SequenceDiagrams.md) with sequence diagrams section for more information.

 ---
 ## Apply it: